nirajregar7-cmd/sanwarapp/replit.md

 # Sanwar - Smart Salon Booking Platform

 ## Overview
-Sanwar is a smart salon booking platform designed to digitize salon businesses and simplify customer bookings.
-It functions as a comprehensive marketplace, akin to a "Zomato for salons," offering real-time slot availability, clear pricing, and instant confirmations, inspired by robust booking systems like IRCTC.
-The platform caters to salon owners seeking digital presence and increased clientele, and customers desiring efficient online booking without queues.
-Key capabilities include comprehensive salon management for owners, intuitive booking and discovery for customers, and integrated payment solutions with automatic revenue sharing.
-The project aims to provide a seamless, end-to-end solution for the salon industry, enabling digital transformation and enhancing user experience.
+Sanwar is a smart salon booking platform that digitizes salon businesses and simplifies customer bookings.
+It functions as a comprehensive marketplace, offering real-time slot availability, clear pricing, and instant confirmations, inspired by robust booking systems like IRCTC.
+The platform aims to provide a seamless, end-to-end solution for the salon industry, enabling digital transformation and enhancing user experience for both salon owners and customers.
+Key capabilities include comprehensive salon management, intuitive booking and discovery, and integrated payment solutions with automatic revenue sharing.

 ## User Preferences
 Preferred communication style: Simple, everyday language.